-Collagen VI-related myopathy is a group of disorders that affect skeletal muscles (which are the muscles used for movement) and connective tissue (which provides strength and flexibility to the skin, joints, and other structures throughout the body).
+Collagen VI-related dystrophy is a group of disorders that affect skeletal muscles (which are the muscles used for movement) and connective tissue (which provides strength and flexibility to the skin, joints, and other structures throughout the body).
 Most affected individuals have muscle weakness and joint deformities called contractures that restrict movement of the affected joints and worsen over time.
-Researchers have described several forms of collagen VI-related myopathy, which range in severity: Bethlem myopathy is the mildest, an intermediate form is moderate in severity, and Ullrich congenital muscular dystrophy is the most severe.
+Researchers have described several forms of collagen VI-related dystrophy, which range in severity: Bethlem muscular dystrophy is the mildest, an intermediate form is moderate in severity, and Ullrich congenital muscular dystrophy is the most severe.

-The intermediate form of collagen VI-related myopathy is characterized by muscle weakness that begins in infancy.
+The intermediate form of collagen VI-related dystrophy is characterized by muscle weakness that begins in infancy.
 Affected children are able to walk, although walking becomes increasingly difficult starting in early adulthood.
-They develop contractures in the ankles, elbows, knees, and spine in childhood.
+They develop contractures in their fingers, elbows, shoulders, and ankles in childhood.
 In some affected people, the respiratory muscles are weakened, requiring people to use a machine to help them breathe (mechanical ventilation), particularly during sleep.

-Collagen VI-related myopathy is rare.
-Bethlem myopathy is estimated to occur in 0.77 per 100,000 individuals, and Ullrich congenital muscular dystrophy is estimated to occur in 0.13 per 100,000 individuals.
+Collagen VI-related dystrophy is rare.
+Bethlem muscular dystrophy is estimated to occur in 0.77 per 100,000 individuals, and Ullrich congenital muscular dystrophy is estimated to occur in 0.13 per 100,000 individuals.
 Only a few cases of the intermediate form have been described in the scientific literature.

-Mutations in the COL6A1, COL6A2, and COL6A3 genes can cause the various forms of collagen VI-related myopathy.
+Variants (also known as mutations) in the COL6A1, COL6A2, and COL6A3 genes can cause the various forms of collagen VI-related dystrophy.
 These genes each provide instructions for making one component of a protein called type VI collagen.
 Type VI collagen makes up part of the extracellular matrix that surrounds muscle cells and connective tissue.
 This matrix is an intricate lattice that forms in the space between cells and provides structural support.
 The extracellular matrix is necessary for cell stability and growth.
 Research suggests that type VI collagen helps secure and organize the extracellular matrix by linking the matrix to the cells it surrounds.

-Mutations in the COL6A1, COL6A2, and COL6A3 genes result in a decrease or lack of type VI collagen or the production of abnormal type VI collagen.
-While it is difficult to predict which type of mutation will lead to which form of collagen VI-related myopathy, in general, lower amounts of type VI collagen lead to more severe signs and symptoms that begin earlier in life.
+Variants in the COL6A1, COL6A2, and COL6A3 genes result in a decrease or lack of type VI collagen or the production of abnormal type VI collagen.
+While it is difficult to predict which type of variant will lead to which form of collagen VI-related dystrophy, in general, lower amounts of type VI collagen lead to more severe signs and symptoms that begin earlier in life.

 Other Names for This Condition